mohammednumaan/attyre-assignment/README.md

 ### Writing The Schema

-To write the database schema, I utilized the **Mongoose ODM**. mongoose is a popular *Object Document Mapper* to help
+To write the database schema, I utilized the **Mongoose ODM**. mongoose is a popular *Object Document Mapper* to help facilitate database tasks easily.

 For the most part, writing the schema was straightforward from the sample **API Contract** given.
 Relevant data-types were given for different fields for different *document* schemas.
 For example the `createdAt` field in the **video.js** schema had a *Date* type.